New bounds for proper $h$-conflict-free colourings: Introduction

 \begin{thm}[Liu, Reed, 2024+] For every graph $G$ of maximum degree $\Delta$ and minimum degree $\delta > \frac{8000}{8001}\Delta$, letting $h\coloneqq \delta - \frac{8000}{8001}\Delta$, one has

 \end{thm}

 The condition on the minimum degree in \cref{thm:peaceful} is of course very restrictive.
 One could wonder what happens when this condition is relaxed.
-This has been considered by Kamyczura and Przybyło \cite{kamyczura2024conflict}, who showed the following.
+This has been considered by Kamyczura and Przyby\l o \cite{kamyczura2024conflict}, who showed the following.